isomerpages/moe-xinminpri/_departments/Student Management & Leadership.md

 WHYx promotes a student-centered learning environment, aiming to cultivate critical thinking and problem-solving skills among Xinminites.
 This approach empowers students, encouraging them to play an active role in their educational journey and fostering a sense of ownership over their learning.

-Student leadership training programs are designed to develop Xinminites' self-leadership, team leadership, and thought leadership skills by imparting head, hand, and heart knowledge.
-These programs empower Xinminites to lead themselves effectively, collaborate with and guide teams, and inspire others through innovative and forward-thinking approaches.
-By fostering confidence and promoting collaboration, such training cultivates Xinminites who are not only confident leaders but also innovative collaborators.
-These programmes include
+•	Progressive leadership training programs have been crafted to enhance the self-leadership, team leadership, and thought leadership skills of Xinminites.
+These programs empower Xinminites to effectively lead themselves, collaborate with and guide teams, and inspire others through innovative and forward-thinking approaches.
+By building confidence and encouraging collaboration, these training sessions cultivate Xinminites who not only exude as confident leaders, but also excel as innovative collaborators.

-\-        Generic trainings

-\-        Specialised trainings

-\-        Class leaders trainings (Category 2)
+•	Programmes include:

+-	Generic training: Inclusive training designed for a broad audience.

+-	Specialised training: Tailored programs focusing on specific skills or areas of expertise.

+-	Class leaders training (Category 2): Training catered to Xinminites holding leadership positions, guiding and serving their respective classes.
-\-        Student leaders Trainings (Category 3 & 4)
+-	Student leaders Training (Category 3 & 4): Training catered to Xinminites holding leadership positions responsible for leading and serving the entire school community.

-\-        Class and student Leaders dialogues & review session
+-	Class and Student Leaders dialogue & review session: Session providing a platform for communication, feedback, and assessment for both class and student leaders.

-\-        Spot the Leaders workshop
+-	Spot the Leaders workshop: Workshop aimed at identifying Xinminites with outstanding leadership qualities to take on increased responsibilities and elevated roles.

-\-        Training camps and workshops in collaborations with stakeholders and partners.
+-	Training camps and workshops in collaborations with stakeholders and partners.